-- Any plans to travel in the weeks before the election? - If you have travel plans to another country outside the US, and that country's postal system is quicker or more reliable, take your ballot with you and mail it from there. - If you'll be in the US but outside your voting area, contact your Local Election Official, explain your situation and ask permission to mail your overseas ballot from inside the US.
+- Any plans to travel in late September or October? - If you have travel plans to another country outside the US, and that country's postal system is quicker or more reliable, take your ballot with you and mail it from there. - o If you'll be in the US but outside your voting area, contact your Local Election Official, explain your situation and ask permission to mail your overseas ballot from inside the US.
 Most will allow you to do so if they know it's coming, but if they receive an overseas ballot with a US postmark without explanation, they may disallow the ballot.
-You can also look up the contact information for your Local Election Official here: www.votefromabroad.org/states - If you'll be in your voting jurisdiction, most states prefer that you vote in person.
+You can also look up the contact information for your Local Election Official here: www.votefromabroad.org/states

+- If you'll be in your voting jurisdiction, most states prefer that you vote in person.
 Again, contact your Local Election Official and explain your situation.
 They will tell you the proper procedure. - Finally, it is expensive, but if regular mail or the diplomatic pouch is not available, you may want to look into using an express mail service.
 It is an expense you'll only need to incur every two years and it will insure your vote gets back in time to be counted!

-And if other voters are sending ballots to the same election office, a single express mail envelope may contain multiple ballots but the ballots must be in separate SEALED envelopes.
-(Think of the express mail envelope as a mailbox).
+And if other voters are sending ballots to the same election office, a single express envelope may contain multiple sealed ballots.

 However you send in your ballot, remember that you (the voter) must be the one who places it in the mail or gives it to an authorized agent for the US Embassy/Consulate.
 In some states, it is unlawful for any other person to handle your voted ballot, even if it is sealed.
 Democrats Abroad cannot collect, process, handle or deliver absentee ballots, even if it is in a sealed envelope.
-For more information on your state's rules for ballot handling, please see: NCSL: Who Can Collect and Return an Absentee Ballot Other Than the Voter